Groestlcoin/ord/docs/src/guides/inscriptions.md

 Which prints out `ord`'s version number.

-Creating a Bitcoin Core Wallet
+Creating a Groestlcoin Core Wallet
 ------------------------------

-`ord` uses Bitcoin Core to manage private keys, sign transactions, and broadcast transactions to the Bitcoin network.
+`ord` uses Groestlcoin Core to manage private keys, sign transactions, and broadcast transactions to the Groestlcoin network.

-To create a Bitcoin Core wallet named `ord` for use with `ord`, run:
+To create a Groestlcoin Core wallet named `ord` for use with `ord`, run:

 ```
 ord wallet create
 ```

-Receiving Sats
+Receiving Gros
 --------------

-Inscriptions are made on individual sats, using normal Bitcoin transactions that pay fees in sats, so your wallet will need some sats.
+Inscriptions are made on individual gros, using normal Groestlcoin transactions that pay fees in gros, so your wallet will need some gros.

 Get a new address from your `ord` wallet by running: